Hypnotherapy could help you when a marriage ends in divorce

 The sense of loss which accompanies divorce and break-ups is a form of grief.
 All those hopes and dreams are history and the happiness which the relationship once brought is now gone.

-Even if you initiated the divorce, even if your relationship caused you misery, you can still suffer the consequences of realising that it’s now over, that forever and a day was just a period of time and is now gone.
+Even if you initiated the divorce, even if your relationship caused you misery, you can still suffer the consequences of realising that it’s now over, that forever and a day was just a period of time and is now gone, for good.

 Ending a long term relationship is rarely simple

 Financial ties and children complicate things still further.
-Lives become intertwined in a long term relationship.
+Lives remain intertwined in a long term relationship which can be exceptionally hard to manage.
 A part of our identity is formed through being a part of a couple.
 Fathers can be left in emotional agony from being separated from the daily lives of their children.

 You’re not just leaving a relationship, you’re leaving a certain version of your own self behind you.